fredzhangaranz/ai-insight/readme.md

 - `SubQuestions` → `QueryResults` (1:N)
 - All tables reference `assessmentFormVersionFk` for form-specific data

-## How to Build as a Developer
+## Development Setup

 ### Prerequisites

 - Node.js 18 or higher
 - pnpm package manager
-- PostgreSQL database
+- Docker and Docker Compose (for database only)
 - Access to Microsoft SQL Server (for clinical data)

 ### Environment Setup